BULLETIN — Bobby Steeves died in hospital in Campbellton on February 3rd, 2021. Details of his passing are at the very end of this post … Author

 In 2016, during civic election night in New Brunswick, one of the candidates running for office in Campbellton spotted Bobby Steeves milling about her election office.
 She gave him a lift home.

 The side trip meant a little less time with her family on this, the biggest day of her career, but so be it.
 It was essential to her that Bobby got home safe.

 That night, Stephanie Anglehart-Paulin became Campbellton’s first female mayor.

-I believe that a good number of angels — both in Campbellton and in that “Better Place” — have been looking out for Bobby, and I suspect they have put in some overtime too.
-Good for them.
-If I get to Heaven I’ll buy ’em a beer.
+I believe a number of angels — both in Campbellton and in that ‘Better Place’ — have been looking out for Bobby, and I suspect they’ve logged some serious overtime.

 Bobby paused.
 I waited.
-Then came his answer, and what he had to say threw me.
-“These are nice people,” he said, in reference to the men and women of Campbellton.
-“Nice people,” adding, “I have lots of friends …”
+Then came his answer, and what he had to say made me teary-eyed.
+“These are nice people,” he said, a reference to the men and women of Campbellton.
+“Nice people,” adding, in a near whisper, “I have lots of friends …”

 Finally.
 That knock-out punch.